-Whether for eating or cooking purposes, must be sound, and eaten slowly, that means to say, should be scraped or eaten in small bits at a time, so as to mix with saliva to make the fruit for what it is intended, an eliminator.
-If cooked, the whole of the fruit should be used.
-Always cook your fruit into a thick consistency with as little water as possible, then strain through colander.
+All fruits, whether for eating or cooking purposes, must, of course, be sound, and eaten slowly.
+They should be scraped, grated, thinly sliced or eaten in very small bites at a time, so as to mix with saliva to make the fruit for what it is intended, an eliminator, an assimilator, a tonic, a medicine.
+Most fruits are best in their suncooked state, when cool and highly flavored.
+They should be eaten fresh and in season.